NREL/tyche/docs/cheat-sheet.rst

 Designs Dataset
 ^^^^^^^^^^^^^^^

-A "design" is one set of data representing the state of a technology that results from a specific R&D investment scenario.
+A "design" is a set of data representing the state of a technology that results from a specific R&D investment scenario.
 The *designs* dataset contains information for all of the technologies being evaluated within a decision context. *designs* contains multiple sets of data for each technology: each set represents the technology state that results from a single R&D investment scenario.
-Multiple R&D investment scenarios are typically used, each corresponding to a different level of technology advancement, which is quantified probabilistically through expert elicitation. :numref:`tbl-designsdict` provides a data dictionary for the *designs* dataset.
+Multiple R&D investment scenarios are typically represented, each corresponding to a different level of technology advancement, which is quantified probabilistically through expert elicitation. :numref:`tbl-designsdict` provides a data dictionary for the *designs* dataset.

 .. _tbl-designsdict:
-.. table:: Data dictionary for the *designs* dataset which defines various technology versions resulting from R&D investments.
+.. table:: Data dictionary for the *designs* dataset which defines various technology states resulting from R&D investments.

   +--------------+------------------------------------------------+-----------------------------------------------------------------------+------------------------------------------------------------------------------+
   | Column Name  | Data Type                                      | Allowed Values                                                        | Description                                                                  |